xHunterW/Credit-Card-Optimization-Tool/README.md

 No sign-up bonuses or first-year fee waivers (In development).

-No import sheet for up to date credit card rates.
+No import sheet for up to date credit card rates (In development).

 No tier/cap modeling (e.g., “6% groceries up to $6k then 1%”) and no time slicing (quarters/months).